-Adoption of MFRS 9 "Financial Instruments"
+Adoption of MFRS 16 "Leases"

-The Group and the Company applied MFRS 9 for the first time in the 2018 financial statements with the date of initial application of 1 January 2018.
-The standard is applied retrospectively.
+The Group and the Company has adopted MFRS 16 for the first time in the 2019 financial statements with the date of initial application ("DIA") of 1 January 2019.
+The Group and the Company elected to apply the simplified retrospective transition method under Appendix C, paragraph 5(b) of MFRS 16.
+Accordingly, the 2018 comparative information was not restated.